 Admission is based on the applicant’s demonstrated ability to complete both the clinical and didactic portions of the curriculum.
 Applications are accepted year-round, and a new class begins every quarter.Learn More >

-Get your Master of Nursing in just eight quarters (two years) with most specialties.
+Get your Master of Nursing in just two years with all specialties.
 Here you will find application and registration deadlines, and see when your new classes begin.Learn More >

 Click here to view the comprehensive process your dedicated personal Enrollment Advisors stand ready to help you complete.
 Already know which MSN specialty is right for you?
 There’s an app for that…Learn More >